realvz/blog.realvarez.com/src/blog/linux-net-k8s.md

 This ensures that external services see traffic as coming from the node's IP, allowing proper return traffic routing.

-[Iptables](https://en.wikipedia.org/wiki/Iptables) was the standard packet-filtering solution for a long time, but has been slowly replaced by [nftables](https://lwn.net/Articles/867185/).
-Nftables was in turn supplanted in some areas by eBPF.[^5]
+[Iptables](https://en.wikipedia.org/wiki/Iptables) was the standard packet-filtering solution for a long time, but has been replaced by [nftables](https://lwn.net/Articles/867185/).
+Nftables was in turn supplanted in some areas by eBPF.[^4]

 ### Netfilter Tables and Chains